First National Government of New Zealand: Defeat

 The major issue in this election was the introduction of PAYE (pay as you earn) income tax.
 Although both parties were committed to the introduction of the system, they differed in terms of how the changeover from the previous system would be managed.
 National proposed a complicated rebate system while Labour simply promised a £100 rebate for all taxpayers on the commencement of the new system.
 Although denounced by National as a bribe, Labour's proposal was the more popular.
 In addition, National was suffering from leadership problems.
-Holland appeared old and frail, even compared to Labour leader Walter Nash, who was actually eleven years older.
-Holland was persuaded to step down from the leadership in favour of Keith Holyoake, but the transition occurred too close to the election, and Holyoake had little time to establish his leadership.
+Holland had been in ill health since 1954, and his health took a turn for the worse in 1956.
+He appeared old and frail, even compared to Labour leader Walter Nash, who was actually eleven years older.
+In 1957, Holland was persuaded to step down from the leadership in favour of his deputy, Keith Holyoake.
+The transition occurred too close to the election, and Holyoake had little time to establish his leadership.
 Labour was able to win 4% more of the vote than National, and a slender two seat majority.

 Election results

 Prime ministers

-Sidney Holland was the Prime Minister for most of the government's term, from 13 December 1949.
-On 20 September 1957 – less than three months before the election – he stepped down in favour of Keith Holyoake, who was only Prime Minister to 12 December 1957.
+Sidney Holland was the prime minister for most of the government's term, from 13 December 1949.
+On 20 September 1957 – less than three months before the election – he stepped down in favour of Keith Holyoake, who was only prime minister to 12 December 1957.